MainCovid-19/Main/README.md

-# Main
+# MAIN - Massive Ad-hoc Infection Network
-The massive ad hoc infection network (MAIN) models Covid-19 viral transmissions in order to predict and prevent a Covid-19 outbreak in a city.
+MAIN models Covid-19 viral transmissions in a city in order to predict and prevent a Covid-19 outbreak.

 # Contact